 The reality of sacrifice is mentioned in all the Eucharistic prayers.
 It comes with the prayer of remembering which is the first one after the supper narration.
 In Eucharistic Prayer II, the celebrant says "In memory of his death and resurrection," and then adds: "we offer you, Father, this life-giving bread, this saving cup."
 Watch out for it in the other Eucharistic prayers and make the offering of yourself, of your life, "the living sacrifice of praise" along with the offering of Christ himself.
 What the Mass is all about is summed up in a terse phrase contained in one of the documents which followed on the Vatican II Liturgy Constitution.
 The Mass is described as "a memorial sacrifice and a meal."

 So what is the purpose of human life?
-It's never been better expressed than in this double commandment that gets to the heart and soul of things.
+It's never been better expressed than in the double commandment at the heart of things.
 Many would welcome a word on the love principle applied to concrete examples, within their real-life contexts (family, work, neighbourhood, employer-labour relations, social involvement, school, church, citizenship, environment, and international issues of conflict and co-operation.)
 Married couples might also be glad if the "love as oneself" were applied to conjugal relations, family planning and dealing with conflict at home.
 But since next Sunday's readings treat of compassion and generosity, we might postpone most of the practical examples until then, and today focus on the ideal of love as the core of Christian morality.

 "Which is the greatest commandment?" was a reasonable question for that Jewish teacher to ask of Jesus.
 In our Catholic tradition, we often feel the need for a simple guideline as to which doctrines are central, and which are relatively secondary.
 Without rejecting any Church teaching, we need to know which of them express the core of our faith.)
 Still more was a rule of thumb required in the Jewish tradition.
 Under a system which listed over six hundred religious laws and regulations, even the most earnest person would fail sometimes to keep them all.
 So it was vital to distinguish the main duties from purely trivial matters.
 In answer, Jesus combined the two highest commands of the Old Testament and gave them new force by relating them so closely to each other.
 There is no genuine love of God without love for our neighbour; and there can be no sustained love of neighbour without an underlying love for God.

 How does the love principle interact with the Ten Commandments, which both Jews and Christians have long revered as expressing central moral concerns?
-Echoing Jesus, Paul would see the Decalogue as spelling Out some of the concrete implications of love; for "he who loves his neighbour has fulfilled the law" (Rom 13:8).
-Still, that sentence cannot be simply reversed.
+Echoing Jesus, Paul sees the Decalogue as spelling out some of the concrete implications of love; for whoever loves his neighbour has fulfilled the law" (Rom 13:8).
+But that sentence cannot be simply reversed, as if keeping the law were the same as loving our neighbour.
 There's a real shift of emphasis from the Decalogue's "Thou shalt not" to the Christian "Thou shalt."
-Of course we must refrain from murder, theft, adultery and lying under oath; but Jesus asks for much more than that, both by his own example ("love one another as I have loved you') and by the boundless compassion of the Good Samaritan about whom we are told: "Go and do likewise" (Lk 10:37).
-It is not enough to refrain from sin; we are to keep the commandments in a spirit of love.
+Of course murder, theft, adultery and lying are forbidden; but Jesus asks much more than that of us, both by his own example ("love one another as I have loved you') and by the compassion of the Good Samaritan and the motto: "Go and do likewise" (Lk 10:37).
+It is not enough to refrain from sin; we must keep the commandments in a spirit of love.

 But, is it possible to love God "with all your heart?"
 Or to cherish another as much as oneself?
 The love-command is not some regulation that can be simply monitored, and no one can say "I have kept it perfectly.
 What else is required of me?"
 Rather, it offers a target, an orientation, a yardstick against to measure the whole thrust of one's life-style and goals.
 Its fulfilment is only partial and provisional, always in need of renewal and reassessment.
 Jewish tradition tells of old Rabbi Eleazar, who bravely resisted the foreign king's decree that all Jews must conform to pagan ways.
 He was prepared to die a martyr, rather than submit by eating the prescribed piece of pork.
 His disciples tried desperately to save the old rabbi.
 Eleazar need only pretend to conform, in order to be spared a painful death.
 But he refused this way out.
 "All of my life," he said, "I have wanted to understand what this means, To love Him with all your soul and with all your strength.
 And now that I am on the point of finding out, wll you persuade me to draw back?'